 Back in the days before digitally generated art/design, I arrived on the scene in the Black Mountain Hills of Western South Dakota (preceding the arrival of Rocky Raccoon by approximately 15 years).
-I soon learned to appreciate additional tunes by the Fab Four, Doors, Santana and local favorites Rosewood and the Energy that was Tommy Bolin.
-Throughout my youth I practiced the delicate balance of music, baseball, and art with lots of camping, reading and magic thrown in to keep me out of trouble.
+I soon learned to appreciate additional tunes by the Fab Four and throughout my youth practiced a delicate balance of music, baseball, camping, reading, magic and art to keep me out of trouble.

 Neil Young seems to always have had a certain way of expressing things that I tend to agree with.
 Here is one of his recent thought-provoking comments from Waging Heavy Peace.